 - I. FFII EMS personnel routinely perform fire suppression duties in addition to EMS duties.
-For purposes of this policy, FFII EMS personnel shall be utilized in either position. - J. Personnel who are not immediately available to answer the telephone will be considered "unable to contact". - K. Firefighters who are on sick leave will not be eligible for overtime until reporting back to duty, or to other scheduled leave (vacation, Kelly, PL, etc.).
-Firefighters who are contacted while on vacation, Kelly day, or PL may reject a special event callback without being dropped to the bottom of the list.
+For purposes of this policy, FFII EMS personnel shall be utilized in either position. - J. Personnel who are not immediately available to answer the telephone will not be considered "unable to contact". - K. Firefighters who are on sick leave will not be eligible for overtime until reporting back to duty or to other scheduled leave (i.e., vacation, Kelly, PL, etc.).
+Firefighters who are contacted while on vacation, Kelly day, or personal leave may reject a Special Event Callback without being dropped to the bottom of the list.